Innovative Finance Pavilion and Conference

 This session will convene speakers from different organisations to explore how both pre-arranged finance and blended finance can be deployed along the spectrum of humanitarian interventions, from immediate disaster response, through early recovery, to long-term resilience building.
 It will also showcase insights from the HIFHUB-Convergence collaboration on scaling blended finance in humanitarian settings to inform and inspire additional initiatives.

-Moderator - Colin Bruce, Special Envoy, Humanitarian and Development Affairs, ICRC
+Moderator - Colin Bruce, Special Envoy, Humanitarian and Development Affairs, ICRC, and Board Co-chair, Centre for Disaster Protection

 Henry Fletcher, Associate Director and Head of EBRD’s Ukraine Hub, EBRD